ryaka/rheakara/content/blog/world-bmi-pt1.md

-I used BMI data published by the WHO, and regional and income classifications as published by the World Bank to generate the graphs.
+I used BMI data published by the WHO, and regional and income classifications published by the World Bank to generate the graphs.
 The graphs use a colored scale to indicate in what BMI range each country falls into.

 As a note the WHO provides their own regional classifications for countries,